josephfernicola/electronic-medical-record/README.md

-Full stack MERN electronic medical record application
+ # MERN stack electronic medical record application

 Users can create patient notes, edit their own notes, view all patient notes from other providers, and delete their own notes